stuck-in-a-local-optimum/Neural-Collaborative-Filtering/README.md

 The authors also showed how matrix factorization is a special case of GMF, if we replace the new CF layers here with a multiplication layer which performs element-wise product on its two inputs and if we also set the weights from the multiplication layer to the output layer to be a unity matrix and if we set the activation function of the output layer to be a linear function.
 Then this GMF becomes traditional MF.

 __Neural Collaborative Filtering__

 <img width="650" alt="ncf" src="https://github.com/stuck-in-a-local-optimum/Nueral-Collaborative-Filtering/blob/main/images/ncf.png">

+So above is the final model proposed looks like this, it contains two sub modules, in order to introduce more non-linearity they includes a multi-layer perceptron model here in addition to original generalized material factorization layer and they fused these models with a concatenation layer followed by a sigmoid activation function.

+We have implemented it in pytorch and have using Movie-lense dataset and book-crossing dataset for training and testing.

 ## Results